IndustrialCodeGuy/ScaleEyeMonitor/THIRD_PARTY_NOTICES.md

 ## Flaticon / Freepik icon

-The application icon uses or is derived from the “Photoelectric Sensor” icon by Freepik from Flaticon.
+The application (EXE) icon uses or is derived from the “Photoelectric Sensor” icon by Freepik from Flaticon.

 Source: https://www.flaticon.com/free-icon/photoelectric-sensor_11232073